"We grow into the knowledge of God

 the resources of my alma mater, CRCDS.
 I

-especially cherish the opportunities for our
+especially looked forward to more opportunities for our

 family to worship together which I sorely missed for